amit1395/Hello-World/README.md

 # Hello-World
-I am new to github.
+I am new to github.I am learning here how things are done on github.